microsoft/vscode-docs/docs/cpp/cpp-ide.md

 ![Searching the current file](images/cpp/filesearch.png)

 To search for a symbol in the current workspace, press `kb(workbench.action.showAllSymbols)`, then enter the name of the symbol.
-A list of potential matches will appear as before.
+A list of potential matches will appear.
 If you choose a match that was found in a file that's not already open, the file will be opened before navigating to the match's location.

 ![Searching in your workspace](images/cpp/workspacesearch.png)

 You can also search for symbols by accessing these commands through the **Command Palette**.
-Use **Quick Open** (`kb(workbench.action.quickOpen)`) then enter the '@' command to search the current file, or the '#' command to search the current workspace. `kb(workbench.action.gotoSymbol)` and `kb(workbench.action.showAllSymbols)` are just shortcuts for the '@' and '#' commands, so everything works the same.
+Use **Quick Open** (`kb(workbench.action.quickOpen)`) then enter the '@' command to search the current file, or the '#' command to search the current workspace. `kb(workbench.action.gotoSymbol)` and `kb(workbench.action.showAllSymbols)` are shortcuts for the '@' and '#' commands.

 ### Go to Definition

-You can also quickly navigate to where a symbol is defined by using the **Go to Definition** feature.
+Use the **Go to Definition** feature to quickly navigate to where a symbol is defined in your source code.

-To go to a symbol's definition, place your cursor on the symbol anywhere it is used in your source code and then press `kb(editor.action.revealDefinition)`.
+Select a symbol in your source code and then press `kb(editor.action.revealDefinition)`.
 Or, choose **Go to Definition** from the context menu (right-click, then choose **Go to Definition**).
-When there's only one definition of the symbol, you'll navigate directly to its location, otherwise the competing definitions are displayed in a peek window as described in the previous section and you have to choose the definition that you want to go to.
+When there's only one definition of the symbol, you'll navigate directly to its location, otherwise the competing definitions are displayed in a peek window as described in the previous section.

+If no definitions can be found for the symbol you selected, the C/C++ Extension will automatically search for a declaration of the symbol.

 ## Next steps